Christopher Ameyaw-Akumfi: Early life and politics

 Christopher Ameyaw-Akumfi was born on 21 January 1945 at his hometown Jama-Techiman in his constituency.
 He began his political career after being elected into parliament in 2008 obtaining over 53.4% of the total votes.

 Education

 Ameyaw-Akumfi attended Adisadel College in Cape Coast for his GCE O' and A' Levels.
-He entered the University of Ghana in 1965 and graduated with a Bachelor of Science in Zoology in 1969 and earned his master's degree in the same field a year later.
+He entered the University of Ghana in 1965 and graduated with a Bachelor of Science degree in Zoology in 1969 and earned his master's degree in the same field a year later.
 In 1970, he left to study Zoology at the University of Michigan in the United States, where he earned his doctorate in 1972.

 Professional career

 Ameyaw-Akumfi has participated in both University of Cape Coast and University of Ghana system for many years and has been especially instrumental in the reform and decentralization of the university system in the country.